Charnia: Significance

 Reconstruction of Charnia masoni at Museo delle Scienze in Trento.

 Charnia is known from specimens as small as only 1 cm, and as large as 66 cm in length.
 It is a very significant fossil because it is the first fossil which was ever described to have come from undoubted Precambrian rocks.
 Prior to 1958, the Precambrian was thought to be completely devoid of fossils and consequently possibly devoid of macroscopic life.
 Similar fossils had been found during the 1930s (in Namibia) and the 1940s (in Australia) but these forms were assumed to be of Cambrian age and were therefore considered unremarkable at the time.
 Originally interpreted as an alga, Charnia was reinterpreted as a sea pen (a group related to the modern soft corals) from 1966 onwards.
 Acceptance of Charnia as a Precambrian lifeform resulted in recognition of other major Precambrian animal groups, although the sea pen interpretation of Charnia has been recently discredited, and the current "state of the art" is something of a "statement of ignorance".

 An alternative theory has developed, since the mid-1980s, from the work of Adolf Seilacher who suggested that Charnia belongs to an extinct group of unknown grade which was confined to the Ediacaran Period.
 This suggests that almost all the forms that have been postulated to be members of many and various modern animal groups are actually more closely related to each other than they are to anything else.
 This new group was termed the Vendobionta, a clade with unknown relationship to other clades, perhaps united by its construction via unipolar iterations of one cell family.

 The holotype is a major attraction at the Leicester Museum & Art Gallery.
 A day-long seminar in 2007 devoted to Charnia termed it "Leicester's fossil celebrity".

+A 2021 detailed analysis of the morphology and growth of Charnia concluded that rangeomorphs like Charnia were early diverging eumetazoans that were not closely related to any living animal group.